 - the third party must have lived with the child in the same household;

-- the third party must perform parental functions for the child to a significant degree, including a significant responsibility for the child’s care, education and development, including contributing towards the child’s support, without expectation of financial compensation; and
+- the third party must perform parental functions for the child to a significant degree, including significant responsibility for the child’s care, education, and development, including contributing towards the child’s support, without expectation of financial compensation; and

 - and a parent-child bond must be formed.

 Grandparents can be awarded visitation in Maryland.
 Grandparents can also obtain custody.
 However, to obtain custody grandparents must show parental unfitness of the legal parents or extraordinary circumstances exist to overcome the presumption of custodial rights belonging to the natural or legal parents unless they can meet the four-prong de facto test.